davetron5000/naildrivin5.com-OLD/source/_posts/2013-08-08-responsible-refactoring.markdown

 Ideally, the size of your changes to production should be commensurate with the size of the feature you are adding.
 Small features should require small changes.
 Large changes should be an indicator of a large or complex feature.

-A pure refactor breaks this rule completely - a refactor adds no direct business value to the application, yet introduces risk that something will break.
+A pure refactoring breaks this rule completely - a refactoring adds no direct business value to the application, yet introduces risk that something will break.

 "But," you say, "refactoring bad code makes it easier to change in the future.
 It makes us faster later, and we can deliver more business value then!"